clelf/lexical-predictability/README.md

 Instead of patients data I simulate incoherent speech artificially by taking text samples from a free source and introduce increasing disorder levels, represented as randomly shuffling an increasing proportion of words with the text samples, and use the language model GPT-2 to assess words' predictability.

-The mehtods and results are presented in [...](...).
+The mehtods and results are presented in [this report](https://github.com/clelf/lexical-predictability/blob/main/Linguistic_assignment_CLF.pdf).
 The code in the repository is organized as follows:

 - ```generate_text_samples.py```: generates a .csv file containing 1000 samples (100 per disorder level)
 - ```lexpred_multi.py```: computes the predictability scores for varying context length and disorder levels and save the scores as a .csv file